Lord & Taylor: Under Associated Dry Goods, 1916–1986

-A founding unit of Associated Dry Goods, Lord & Taylor was considered to be its "crown jewel".
+A founding unit of Associated Dry Goods, Lord & Taylor was considered to be its crown jewel.

 In 1945, Dorothy Shaver became the first woman to head a major retail establishment in the United States as president of Lord & Taylor.
 As vice president working with the well-known design firm of Raymond Loewy Associates, she opened what is credited as the first-ever branch store, in Manhasset, New York.
-Unlike earlier forays into the suburbs that consisted of smaller boutique-style shops, this was a merchandising effort that became the model for modern suburban shopping.
+Unlike earlier forays into the suburbs that consisted of smaller boutique-style shops, this merchandising effort became the model for modern suburban shopping.
 The store consisted of 66 individual shops.
 Lord & Taylor's relationship with Raymond Loewy Associates continued until 1969, following the construction of the Stamford, Connecticut store (designed by Loewy Vice President Andrew Geller).
 Many of Lord & Taylor's special services, including personal shoppers, were introduced while Shaver presided.
 During this period she introduced the Andrew Geller handwritten logo and the American Beauty Rose as icons of the store.
 Shaver died in 1959.

 William J. Lippincott was elected chairman and chief executive in 1972.
 His obituary in The New York Times read: "In his years as president and chairman, Lord & Taylor moved beyond its traditional territory in the northeast to open stores in Atlanta, Houston, and Dallas and four stores in Illinois."
 A management shakeup ousted him in 1976.

 Under the leadership of CEO Joseph E. Brooks during the 1970s, the company aggressively expanded into Texas, Illinois, and Michigan; throughout the 1980s, South Florida saw 11 stores opened in quick succession.

 Under May Department Stores Company, 1986–2005

 When the May Company acquired ADG in 1986, it was assumed that May bought it just for the luxury division.

 The chain partially withdrew from the oil-shocked Texas and southern Florida markets in 1989–1990 after its 1986 acquisition by May.
-Under May, the majority of the upscale Hahne & Co., Wanamaker's, and Woodward & Lothrop chains were refitted and converted into Lord & Taylor.
+Under May, the upscale Hahne & Co., Wanamaker's, and Woodward & Lothrop chains were repositioned and converted into Lord & Taylor.

 Jane T. Elfers became Lord & Taylor's second female president in June 2000.
 Former Neiman Marcus executive, Brendan Hoffman replaced her in October 2008, when Elfer's contract had expired.
 A third female president, Bonnie Brooks, took over in 2011, and a fourth female president, Liz Rodbell, took over in 2013.

-Under Federated Department Stores, 2005–2006

-Federated Department Stores, now Macy's Inc, acquired May Department Stores on August 30, 2005.
+Federated Department Stores acquired May Department Stores in 2005.
 On January 12, 2006, Federated chairman, president, and CEO Terry Lundgren announced that Lord & Taylor would be sold by the end of the year.
-In a move that took advantage of valuable real estate, Federated announced on March 10, 2006, that seven conflicting Lord & Taylor locations would be sold or downscale into Macy's.
-The legendary Center City, Philadelphia store, former flagship of the John Wanamaker chain, opened after a one-month renovation as Macy's City Center on August 1, 2006.
+Federated announced on March 10, 2006, that six Lord & Taylor locations would be sold or downscale into Macy's.
+The legendary Center City, Philadelphia store, the former flagship of the John Wanamaker chain, opened after a one-month renovation as Macy's City Center on August 1, 2006.